-Whereas a typical room thermostat just lets you change the temperature in your home using a dial or control panel, a smart thermostat gives you full control over your home’s heating.
+A typical room thermostat just lets you change the temperature in your home using a dial or control panel.
+A smart thermostat gives you more efficient, more user friendly and more accessible control over your home’s heating using three basic components.

-There are a number of smart thermostats available – we take a look at some of the most popular.
+There are several smart thermostats now available to the market.
+We take a look at just some below:

 Unlike Google’s Nest, the Hive doesn’t want to run your heating with as little input as possible from you.
 The Hive Active Heating is built around a dashboard which enables users to manage their home’s temperature using a smart device.